vivekmathema/GCxGC-CRISP/README.md

                         cls_train  : Load and run gui for classifier training cls_inf    : Load and run gui for classifier inferencing

-                        NOTE:  Commandline configuration run is not currently available for ROIs and DeepStacking.
+                    NOTE:  Command line configuration run is not currently available for ROIs and DeepStacking.
-                               Due to large numbers of parameters the defination of  each parameter is commented in configuration file itself.
+                           Due to large numbers of parameters the definition of each parameter is commented in configuration file itself.
-                               The Definations of most parameters are presented as tool tip text in status bar of GUI nterface.
+                           The Definitions of most parameters are presented as tool tip text in status bar of GUI interface.

 ------------------------------------------------------------------------------------------------------------------